datalogism/SyntaxBart/README.md

-# SyntaxBart
+# SyntaxBart - AAAI 24 Student Abtract

-## Project goal
+## Research question
-This project aims to answer to the following research question :
 **How does the choice of a syntax impact the generation of triples using datatype properties?**

 ## The Dataset